asantoni/libaudiodecoder/README.md

 Compiling
 =========

-libaudiodecoder requires [SCons](http://www.scons.org) to build.
+libaudiodecoder compiles with [CMake](https://cmake.org/).
 Install that before proceeding.

 **Compiling on Windows**